danw8/rust-intro-gp/PITCHME.md

 mod client;
 ```
 * The client module is outside of the parents source
-* Rust then looks for a folder name client or a source file name client.rs
+* Rust then looks for a folder named client or a source file named client.rs

 ---